MonikaDobreva/create_dutch_medical_language_model/src/train_lm/README.md

 The file adapted_robbert_class.py contains a custom made dataloader that is used for the training of the models.
 This is a LineByLineDataset class supported by PyTorch based on the dataloader of RobBERT.

 The folder monitor_process contains scripts to convert tensorboard logs to dataframes (log_to_df.py) and plot the learning rate and loss against pre-training time (plot_from_df.py) to monitor the pre-training process.
 The code in log_to_df.py is by @theRealSuperMario (https://github.com/theRealSuperMario)

+## Recommendation
+The two training scripts contain too muh code repetition and could be simplified, separated and unified, possibly working with a common configuration file.